IHE/publications/ITI/TF/readme.md

 * Vol 1 Glossary does appear in the TOC and index file
 * Vol 2 Glossar in vol 2x appears in the TOC and index file
 * removed inline style of A HREF tags
 * made footnote references work
+* fixed error in Vol2b and Vol2x
+* removed table width style

 ## Open issues:
 Footnotes do not appear on the same page they are referenced in.
 This cannot be easily solved by processing and must be edited manually.